- How is rhabdomyosarcoma treated?

 Clinical trials for rhabdomyosarcoma

-You may have had to make a lot of decisions since you’ve been told your child has rhabdomyosarcoma.
+You may have had to make a lot of decisions since you’ve been told your child has rhabdomyosarcoma (RMS).
 One of the most important decisions you will make is deciding which treatment is best.
-You may have heard about clinical trials being done for this type of cancer.
+You might have heard about clinical trials being done for RMS.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

-If you would like your child to take part in a clinical trial, you should start by asking your doctor if your clinic or hospital conducts clinical trials.
+If you would like to learn more about clinical trials that might be right for your child, start by asking your doctor if your clinic or hospital conducts clinical trials.
 Children’s cancer centers often conduct many clinical trials at any one time, and in fact most children treated at these centers take part in a clinical trial as part of their treatment.

-You can also call our clinical trials matching service for a list of clinical trials that meet your medical needs.
+You can also call our clinical trials matching service for a list of studies that meet your child’s needs.
 You can reach this service at 1-800-303-5691 or on our website at www.cancer.org/clinicaltrials.
-You can also get a list of current clinical trials by calling the National Cancer Institute Cancer Information Service toll free at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website at www.cancer.gov/clinicaltrials.
+You can also get a list of current clinical trials by calling the National Cancer Institute (NCI) at 1-800-4-CANCER (1-800-422-6237) or by visiting the NCI clinical trials website at www.cancer.gov/clinicaltrials.

-Your child will have to meet certain requirements to take part in any clinical trial.
-If your infant or young child does qualify for a clinical trial, you will have to decide whether or not to enter (enroll) the child into it.
+People have to meet certain requirements to take part in any clinical trial.
+If your infant or young child does qualify for a clinical trial, it’s up to you whether or not to enter (enroll) the child into it.
 Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.